chowmean/DataAnalysis/README.md

 It requires few minutes to configure.All details are mentioned here.
 For any assistance drop a mail i would love to help. :)
 Pre-requisites.
-1. Linux.
+1. Linux.<br>
-2. Python 2.7 or above.
+2. Python 2.7 or above.<br>
-3. Libraries : sudo apt-get install python-requests. sudo apt-get install python-oauth2. sudo apt-get install python-textblob. sudo apt-get install python-geopy.
+3. Libraries : sudo apt-get install python-requests.<br>
+sudo apt-get install python-oauth2.<br>
+sudo apt-get install python-textblob.<br>
+sudo apt-get install python-geopy.<br>
-There may be few more libraries requireed according to your base system config.
+There may be few more libraries requireed according to your base system config.<br>
-4. An apache server.
+4. An apache server.<br>
-5. Active net connections for geopy and maps.
+5. Active net connections for geopy and maps.<br>
 You may have to change just few lines to run these code in your windows.
-Server files will work perfectly in windows. server.
+Server files will work perfectly in windows. server.<br>

 ##Instructions to use: